codementality/docker-for-drupal-development/docs/lessonfive.rst

 - A Database extension for MySQL
 - an Image Library extension (GD)
 - Opcode Cache (opcache)
+- Mbstring (for multilingual and UTF-8 / UCS-2 encoding)

 I would recommend that you also install:

-- Mcrypt (an encryption library)
+- Mcrypt (an encryption library, which must be installed using PECL)
-- Iconv extension (Human Language and Character Encoding Support), needed for some mime support, UTF8, latin character support etc.
+- Iconv extension (Human Language and Character Encoding Support), needed for some mime support, UTF8, UCS-2, latin character support etc.

 Some Drupal security extensions will leverage Mcrypt if it's available.